isc-projects/kea/doc/sphinx/arm/hooks.rst

 If user context is supported in a given context, the parser translates "comment" entries into user context with a "comment" entry.

-Of course user context can store configuration for multiple hooks and comments at once.
+User context can store configuration for multiple hooks and comments at once.

-Some hooks use user-context for configuration that can be easily edited without the need to restart of the server.
+Some hooks use user context for a configuration that can be easily edited without the need to restart the server.

 The DDNS-Tuning Hook uses user-context to configure per subnet behavior.
 Example: